phreborn/MLCAF/setup/README.md

 ### Save settings for next time ###

-When you set up your analysis, the script `setupLocal.sh` is executed.
+When you set up your analysis, the script `setupLocal.sh` (in your `setup/` directory) is executed.
 This is the place, where you want to define environment variables that should be set every time you set up CAF.
 This file is not version-controlled.
-You can copy and modify the following example:
+You can copy and modify the following example.

 ```bash
 #!/bin/bash